aceveggie/Linear-Discriminant-Analysis/README.md

 Linear Discriminant Analysis is a statistical techinque which is used in dimensionality reduction and also for classification of data.

+In order to build it, follow the instructions on this page http://www.developerstation.org/2012/05/linear-discriminant-analysis-using.html

 NOTE:
-This code is in Beta and currently under development.
+This code is in Beta and may be buggy.
+Its currently under development.